ethantan000/test-store-IG/README.md

    npm run dev
    ```

    Visit `http://localhost:3000` to view your storefront.
-Add a product to the cart and click **Checkout** to be redirected to the Stripe hosted checkout.
+Add a product to the cart and click **Checkout** to be redirected to the Stripe-hosted checkout.
 After completing payment, you will be sent to `/success`.

 6. **Access the admin dashboard**